abcdqfr/chatgpt-export-explorer/README.md

 If you use this code or its ideas:

-- Attribute original creators (especially ChatGPT Export Explorer and dependencies).
+- Attribute original creators (especially ChatGPT Export Explorer, Chatbot UI, and dependencies).
 - Link to this project if possible.
 - Continue supporting open-source ideals.